8-point checklist to peak success

 - Are all the necessary form fields working as they should?

 A load stress test is a sensible way of assessing whether your IT systems can withstand the impact of BFCM web traffic.
-Many speculate that Amazon mid-July Prime Day was initially created as a performance test forming part of their Black Friday preparations.
+Many speculate that Amazon launched its mid-July Prime Day to act as a performance test to prepare for Black Friday.
 It certainly saw them driving huge web traffic and social media noise – enough to put strain on their infrastructure.

 According to Blazemeter, eCommerce and retail websites whose owners didn’t prepare for Black Friday, crash.
 Sites that go under will drive buyers to competitors’ sites instead and could result in angry, public-facing tweets.
 Akamai recommends companies predict their expected peak load, then test to 2-3 times that peak.
 You can then identify any bugs which can be troubleshot and fixed prior to peak.